Guardian of the forest and of the Sápara legacy. Change's and preacher of hope.

 Medicine man.
 Guardian and musician of sacred ceremony space.

 I was born in the Amazon Rainforest.
-My family were always travelling up and down Conambo river by canoe, learning from nature and the energies of different places in our territory.
-My father, grandfather and great-grandfather were powerful shamans.
+My family was always traveling up and down the Conambo river by canoe, learning from nature and the energies of different places in our territory.
+My father, grandfather, and great-grandfather were powerful shamans.
 My parents knew that I would continue this lineage soon after my birth.

 Early mornings my father would ask us about our dreams and he would teach us their meanings.
 I dreamed of very ancient things, sometimes I dreamed of my grandparents, my great-grandparents.
-They would teach me things about how we should love our life, to appreciate all that we have and walk a good path.
+They would teach me things about how we should love our lives, appreciate all that we have, and walk a good path.
 My grandfather would tell me that life could end very quickly so to love each moment.

 As a defender of indigenous rights, I have managed to conserve more than 276,000 hectares of primary forest threatened by extractive industries.
 I am the co-founder of the Naku Center, a new economic model project to preserve Sápara culture and forest, where I do lectures and healing ceremonies.
 Naku Center is designed to support people from the modern world to connect to their spirit and respect all life, visible and invisible, so the story of humanity can continue.